by Willow Support & Polyclinic Dr. Obad

 Procedure: The device emits light through the blood in the finger (or other attachment site) and measures changes in light absorption in oxygenated or deoxygenated blood.
 This process is painless and quick.

-Readings: The device reads the oxygen saturation level (SpO2) and pulse rate within seconds.
+Readings: The device provides a reading of the oxygen saturation level (SpO2) and pulse rate within seconds.
 Normal readings usually range from 95% to 100%.

 Continuous Monitoring: In critical care settings, the pulse oximeter may remain attached to continuously monitor oxygen levels, especially in patients with unstable oxygenation.

-Home Use: Some patients, especially those with chronic respiratory or cardiac conditions, use pulse oximeters at home to monitor their oxygen levels.
+Home Use: Some patients use pulse oximeters at home to monitor their oxygen levels, especially those with chronic respiratory or cardiac conditions.

 Copyright 2024© Willow Support Limited, Registration number 12804317